renovatebot/renovate/website/docs/configuration-options.md

 This feature supports simple caret (`^`) and tilde (`~`) ranges only, like `^1.0.0` and `~1.0.0`.

+## rebaseConflictedPrs

+This field defaults to `true` which means Renovate will rebase whenever there is a merge conflict with the master branch.
+However, this default behavior may result in costing a lot of CI cycles.
+If you wish to disable auto-rebasing in case of merge conflicts with the master branch, set it's value to `false`.

 ## rebaseLabel

 On GitHub it is possible to add a label to a PR to manually request Renovate to recreate/rebase it.
 By default this label is `"rebase"` however you can configure it to anything you want by changing this `rebaseLabel` field.